brittonlaroche/realm-tensorflow/README.md

 ![Collection](./img/atlasCollection2.png)

-Be sure to study the code as it is very simple but has all the elements in jsut a few lines of code.
+Be sure to study the code as it is very simple but has all the elements in just a few lines of code.
 Next we will use a more complex version in the link below.

 https://github.com/brittonlaroche/realm-tensorflow/blob/main/html/index.html